 How Arnold Palmer and I saved the 1973 US Open is a True Story.
 It’s a Great Story of meeting my Childhood Hero and Introducing Him to My Dad,, my true hero.

 How Arnold Palmer and I saved the 1973 US Open

 On the morning of June 17, 1973, my father wakes me up, an hour before dawn.
 He needs me to go with him to a job site.
 This was not unusual for my father to take me with him to a job site on Sunday Mornings.

-My father made sure the Construction Equipment was in working order for our family owned Dan Sciullo Construction Company.
+My father made sure the Construction Equipment was in working order for our family-owned Dan Sciullo Construction Company.
 From Easter through Thanksgiving we worked.
 Winters were long and cold.
-Even though I was only 12 years old I was able body enough to help my dad and shorten his workday.
+Even though I was only 12 years old I was able bodied enough to help my dad and shorten his workday.

 After a quick stop to “The Yard” in Blawnox to pick up the “Good” pickup, off we went.
 In no time at all, we pulled up to the Security Gate at Oakmont Country Club.
 The Security Guard welcomed my Dad as if he were an old friend.
 “Thank God you’re here Big Jim”, gleamed the Security Guard.